Greek Wedge Salad

 I love eating salads when it’s warm out.
 They’re light, refreshing and don’t make me feel too full.

-This Greek Wedge Salad is my new favorite salad.
-And it’s only 2 points for blue and purple, 3 points for green.
+This Greek Wedge Salad is my new favorite salad, and it’s only 2 points!

 I kept this Greek Wedge Salad low in points by making a creamy dressing instead of an oil based dressing.